t0ti20/Embedded_Linux_Notes/Notes/Commands.md

 - `?`: Status Of Latest Operation
 - `$$`: PID of current process
 - `rsync`: Transfer files either to or from a remote host. (-a -v)
 - `tar`:  Archiving utility.
-Often combined with a compression method. (-c -x -z -v -f)
+Often combined with a compression method. (-c -x -z -j -t -v -f)
 - `du`(Disk usage): estimate and summarize file and directory size usage. (-s -h)
 - `df`: Gives an overview of the filesystem disk space usage. (-h)
 - `declare`: Declare variables or function and give them attributes. (-i -a -r)